The PoundCounter Guide to Wealth...

 - Bonds - lending money to other people, such as companies or government

-- Commodities - generally precious metals like gold and silver, but also things like widely traded goods like oil, animals and crops (known as "soft" commodities because they are consumables).
+- Commodities - generally precious metals, but also things like widely traded goods like oil, animals and crops (known as "soft" commodities because they are consumables).

 - Property - owning your own home, buy-to-let or a fund that invests in property